shanencross/interactive_microlensing/README.md

 ### Building project

-Note: this assumes you are using a Bash shell.
+Note: This assumes you are using a Bash shell.
+Otherwise, the custom NPM scripts won't work.

-To build the JavaScript bundle for distribution, use run the build script:
+To build the JavaScript bundle for distribution, run the build script:
 ```
 npm run build
 ```